SysKitTeam/docs-point/governance-and-automation/access-requests/set-up-access-requests.md

 **Access Requests** are available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

-The **Access Requests** feature provides end-users the ability to **request access for specific workspaces** through the SysKit Point Teams app.
+The **Access Requests** feature provides end-users the ability to **request access for specific workspaces** through the Syskit Point Teams app.
 The following workspace types are supported:
 * **Microsoft Teams**
 * **Microsoft 365 groups**